Table of Contents

 Check out these tips and tricks for optimizing your network connectivity and saying goodbye to buffering, lag, and slow speeds!

-• Reduce network congestion: Network congestion can cause slow connections and packet loss.
-You can reduce network congestion by limiting bandwidth usage or implementing traffic shaping policies.
+- Reduce network congestion: Network congestion can cause slow connections and packet loss.
+You can reduce WAN or LAN congestion by limiting bandwidth usage or implementing traffic shaping policies.

 In conclusion, network connectivity issues can be a real headache for both users and IT specialists.
 However, with the right tools and knowledge, you can easily identify and address these issues to ensure that your network runs like a well-oiled machine.